8 Job Perks That Are Slowly Disappearing

 It’s easy to long for “the good old days,” but the truth is, there are plenty of things that are better now than they’ve ever been (hello, incredible internet speed).
-But when it comes to jobs, certain perks from past decades seem to have drastically decreased — or fallen by the wayside altogether.
-Here are seven job perks that used to be a given and are now seen as a luxury.
+But when it comes to the workplace, certain perks from past decades seem to have drastically decreased, or fallen by the wayside altogether.
+Here are eight job perks that were once considered a given and are now viewed as a luxury.

 1. Pensions